Projects

 RESEARCH OPPORTUNITIES FOR POSTGRADUATE STUDENTS

-• involving (potentially complex and big) data sets.
+• often involving complex and large datasets.

-You must have a strong background in statistics/mathematics/econometrics and good programming skills (preferably in R, C/C++, or Python, with experience in Linux).
-It is essential that you have studied some matrix algebra, multivariate calculus and optimization.
-You should be familiar with reproducible research practices including using, e.g., Seafile, Gogs and Rmarkdown.
+It is essential that you have studied matrix algebra, multivariate calculus, and optimization.
+Familiarity with reproducible research practices is also required, including tools such Seafile, Gogs and Rmarkdown.

 2. A copy of your academic transcripts.